XRPLF/clio/docs/config-description.md

 - **Type**: int
 - **Default value**: `32`
 - **Constraints**: The minimum value is `0`.
 The maximum value is `65535`.
-- **Description**: The number of cursors generated is the number of changed objects in the latest `cache.num_diffs` number of ledgers.
-Deleted objects does not count.
+- **Description**: The number of cursors generated is the number of changed (without counting deleted) objects in the latest `cache.num_diffs` number of ledgers.
 Cursors are workers that load the ledger cache from the position of markers concurrently.
-For more information, please read [README.md](../src/etl/README.md) under etl.
+For more information, please read [README.md](../src/etl/README.md).

 ### cache.num_markers